Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Results

-In this section, we compare Sauron with other state-of-the-art filter pruning methods and conduct an ablation study to show the impact on pruning and performance of $\delta_{opt}$ regularization.
-We empirically demonstrate that the proposed $\delta_{opt}$ regularization increases feature map clusterability, and we visualize the feature maps of a Sauron-pruned model.
+In this section, we compare Sauron with other state-of-the-art filter pruning methods (\cref{sec:benchmark}).
+We empirically demonstrate that the proposed $\delta_{opt}$ regularization increases feature map clusterability (\cref{sec:fewclusters}), and we conduct an ablation study to show the impact of $\delta_{opt}$ regularization on pruning and performance (\cref{sec:ablation}).
+Finally, we visualize the feature maps of Sauron-pruned models (\cref{sec:interpretation}).